kateharborne/SimSpin/docs/build_datacube.markdown

         | `metallicity_image` | a 2D numeric array giving the log10 mean gas metallicity in a given pixel, i.e. [log10(Z / 0.0127)]. |
         | `OH_image` | a 2D numeric array giving the log10 ratio of oxygen to hydrogen abundance in a given pixel, i.e. [log10(O/H) + 12]. |
         | `particle_image` | a 2D numeric array giving the number of particles per pixel. |

+    -   If `voronoi_bin = TRUE`, an additional image will be included in this list:

+        | `voronoi_bins` | a 2D numeric array of integer bin numbers showing which pixels have been joined together to meet the minimum number of particles limit.
+The same value of flux, mass, age, metallicity and kinematics will be given for all pixel values in the same voronoi bin.

 1.  `observed_images` - This will be a list of a variable number of images.
     -   In `method = "spectral"`, the returned element will be `NULL`.
 This is because observed images will need to be fitted using external software such as pPXF.